-The first HPTC was opened by the IAAF in 1997.
-Since then, the IAAF has opened HPTC's in several Areas around the world: notably in Africa, Asia, South America, NACAC (North America, Central America and Caribbean) and Oceania.
+The first HPTC was opened by the IAAF in 1997 and the IAAF currently has six Cnetres around the world: in Africa, Asia, NACAC (North America, Central America and Caribbean) and Oceania.

 Many athletes have benefited from time spent at these HPTC's and have improved their performances at world level as a result.
 Indeed, a number of HPTC-trained athletes have gone on to become medal winners at international competitions.